 Modern football, is physically stronger, faster, more organized, tactically more aware, but can still be completely disarmed with one touch or movement of creative skill or movement.
 The most sophisticated systems, organized shapes, tactics are undone in a flash by a sublime body move, or a touch, so this area must be worked on in the same ratio to the other parameters of football (physical. technical, tactical).

 Creative football (soccer) training encourages through a series of drills, movements and applications, the participant to explore the imagination and spiritual side of their being.
+Creative football is not forgetting to have fun while playing the game and try new things.
+Which Ronaldinho never forgot when he played for Barcelona.

 Most soccer training drills are, by their very nature linear and very “left-brained”, but the right side of the brain that is the so called “creative centre” needs to be worked to the same degree.
 When most people have a problem they are encouraged to work harder to overcome that problem, but what if they are working to their limits, what I propose is to imagine harder solving the problem.